Bland Shire

 Bland Shire is a local government area in the Riverina region of New South Wales, Australia. it covers an area of 8560 km2.
 As at the the population was 5,995.
-It is a member of the League of Extraordinary Communities which was established by Dull, Perth and Kinross, Scotland, UK and Boring, Oregon, US.
+It is a member of the League of Extraordinary Communities which was established by Dull, Perth and Kinross, Scotland; and Boring, Oregon, US.

 The major economic activities of the shire are agriculture, mining, transport, tourism and wholesale distribution.

 History

 The farm community of Bland Shire was a former gold prospecting site in the Riverina region, centred on West Wyalong.

 Bland Shire was proclaimed on 6 March 1906.
 The shire was named in honour of William Bland.

 In 1935 Bland Shire absorbed the Municipality of Wyalong local government area.

 Location and settlements

 Bland Shire is located on the boundary between the central west and Riverina regions.
 The area is adjacent to the Newell and Mid-Western highways.

 The largest town and council seat is West Wyalong.
 The region also includes the towns of Wyalong, Barmedman, Tallimba, Ungarie, Weethalle and Mirrool.
 The major economic activities of the shire are agriculture, mining, transport, tourism and wholesale distribution.